Microscopic theory of spin Seebeck effect in antiferromagnets: Tunneling Spin Current

-In Sec.~\ref{Sec:DoS}, we show that the tunneling spin current and its sign can be interpreted from the viewpoint of magnon's density of states, which can be observed by inelastic neutron scattering experiments.
-This interpretation is essential to understand the magnetic-field dependence of the SSE in antiferromagnet in the next section.
+In Sec.~\ref{Sec:DoS}, we show that the tunneling spin current and its sign can be interpreted from the viewpoint of the magnon's density of states, which can be observed via inelastic-neutron scattering experiments.
+This interpretation is essential for understanding the magnetic-field dependence of the SSE in antiferromagnets in the next section.